manuelbomi/A-Method-of-Retriever-Augmented-Generation-Implementation-on-GCP-Vertex-AI-/README.md

 # An Implementation Method of Retriever Augmented Generation (RAG) on GCP Vertex AI - A Case Study with Hertz Rental Data
 ### **OVERVIEW**
-In this discourse, we briefly discuss RAG and grounding methods of reducing hallucination in LLM and generative AI applications.
-We motivate the discussion by showing a complete example on GCP Vertex AI using publicly available Hertz Global Holdings, Inc data
+In this discourse, we briefly discuss RAG and grounding as methods of reducing hallucination in large language models (LLMs) and generative AI applications.
+We motivate the discussion, and provide solutios by showing a complete example on GCP Vertex AI using publicly available Hertz Global Holdings, Inc data.

+---
 Vertex AI Studio is a Google Cloud console tool for rapidly prototyping and testing generative AI models.

-Vertex AI Search lets you create a custom search engine over your own data, including websites, Documents, documents, cloud storage, Google drive, Databases, videos and 3rd party connectors.
+Vertex AI Search is available as part of the Vertex AI Studio and  it lets you create a custom search engine over your own data, websites, documents, cloud storage, Google drive, Databases, videos and third party connectors.

+---
+### **Brief Overview of RAG and Grounding as Methods of Reducing LLM Hallucinations**
+LLM hallucinations are inaccuracies or fabrications that occur when a LLM fabricate results that are untrue.
+These errors can range from small factual inaccuracies, faithfulness hallucinations to complete fabrications or nonsensical responses.

+---
+### Hallucination Mitigation Strategies

+Mitigation strategies:

+    Improving training data: Ensuring the training data is accurate, comprehensive, and free from biases.

+Retrieval-Augmented Generation (RAG): Integrating real-time knowledge retrieval into the response generation process.
+Advanced prompting techniques: Using techniques like chain-of-thought prompting to guide the LLM's reasoning.
+Prompt engineering: Carefully crafting prompts to elicit more accurate and reliable responses

 •	Definition:
 Grounding refers to the process of connecting language models (LLMs) to real-world referents, ensuring they understand and generate language in a contextually meaningful way.
 •	Purpose: